hexchat/documentation/helping.rst

 IRC Support
 -----------

-Anybody who enjoys helping others and understands much of whats on this site is welcome to help new users in our official irc channel on freenode, `#hexchat <irc://chat.freenode.net/hexchat>`_.
+Anybody who enjoys helping others and understands much of what's on this site is welcome to help new users in our official irc channel on freenode, `#hexchat <irc://chat.freenode.net/hexchat>`_.